Google Chrome

 This method will make Chrome automatically use the system proxy settings.

-**Special note: Chrome cannot directly set the account and password, so the above steps are only valid for Cliproxy desktop program extraction and static IP whitelist mode.
+**Special note: Chrome cannot directly set the account and password, so the above steps are only valid for static IP whitelist mode.
 If you want to use Cliproxy traffic plan, you need to download the extension program for configuration.**

 ---